rapid7/insightconnect-plugins/komand/help.md

 # Description

-The Komand plugin provides meta-actions and trigger you can use with [Komand](https://www.komand.com/).
+The [Komand](https://www.komand.com) plugin provides meta-actions and trigger you can use with [Komand](https://www.komand.com/).

 # Key Features

-* Feature 1
-* Feature 2
+* Respond to threats faster
-* Feature 3
+* Securtiy Orchestration

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Username and Password
+* Komand Server

 # Documentation